 Many local building departments require roofers to be licensed with the state.

-“Roofing is a good example of a project that if not done correctly can cause leaks into your home, causing additional damage,” Samuel said.
+“Roofing is a good example of a project that if not done correctly can cause leaks into your home, causing additional damage,” said Bill Samuel of Blue Ladder Development.
 “Roofing is also a dangerous job that requires specific safety gear and has a high risk of injury for someone new to the job.”